coldfrontlabs/bootstrap-scss-plugins/README.md

 **Can't you do this yourself by editing some variables?**

 Of course you can!
 This package exists purely to make it faster to replicate some commonly used customizations.

+## Usage

+There are a couple ways in use these plugins:

+1. Add all of them to your project by importing the `plugin.scss` file found in the root `scss/` directory, or
+2. Add individual plugins by importing the other `.scss` files found in the root `scss/` directory.

+Once you have done that, you can use them as you would any other bootstrap feature.